astarr93/code-refactor/README.md

 # Horiseon | Company Website Refactor

-> Horiseon, a marketing agnecy, requested that the corporate webpage code be refactored to follow accessibiliy standards.
+> Horiseon, a marketing agency, requested that the corporate webpage code be refactored to follow accessibiliy standards.

-To acheive this, I was given their existing webpage and added to existing HTML code to include:
+To achieve this, I was given their existing webpage and added to existing HTML code to include:

 * Alt tags to all applicable image elements